RunestoneInteractive/RunestoneServer/pip/source/SimplePythonData/simpledata.rst

         .. tab:: Question

+            Optional.
 The formula for computing the final amount if one is earning compound interest is given on Wikipedia as

             .. image:: Figures/compoundInterest.png